-Manuscript should be typed, 1.5 or double-spaced throughout, on paper of A4-size or 8.5 x 11 inches, leaving margin of 2 cm all round.
+The manuscript should be typed, 1.5 or double-spaced throughout, on paper of A4 size or 8.5 x 11 inches, leaving a margin of 2 cm all around.
 Number pages consecutively at the top right.
-Use italic fonts for scientific names of genera and lower categories, as well as words derived from the Latin (et al., in vitro, etc).
-Leave other formatting to the editor.
+Use italic fonts for scientific names of genera and lower categories, as well as words derived from Latin (et al., in vitro, etc).
+Leave another formatting to the editor.

 The first page should give the Title, Author(s), and Running Head only.
 A running head should be simple, not exceeding 50 characters.